 Modeled Writing: A Comprehensive Guide For Educators

-It is necessary to follow this during early writing lessons as the students might feel overwhelmed by the activity of writing.
-When they see someone doing the same task, making mistakes and improving the narrative along the way, it will take the load of writing the best thing in the first go, off their shoulders.
+This is necessary during early writing lessons, as the students might feel overwhelmed by the activity of writing.
+When they see someone doing the same task, making mistakes and improving the narrative along the way, it will take the load of writing the best thing in the first go off their shoulders.

 Modeled writing differs from shared and guided writing in terms of teacher engagement.
 In modeled writing, the teacher is the principal author, whereas in shared and guided writing, students progressively engage and take responsibility for the writing process.